 Generally, audits involving Customs duties will not extend beyond 3 years.
 This is because a debt shall not be notified to a debtor after a period of 3 years has passed from the date on which the Customs debt was incurred.
-[Article 221 (3) of the Customs Code]
+[Article 103 (1) of the Union Customs Code & Article 221 (3) of the Customs Code]

 The period for notifying a Customs debt to a debtor may be extended beyond 3 years where the act which gave rise to the debt, at the time it was committed, was likely to give rise to criminal court proceedings.
-[Article 221 (4) of the Customs Code]
+[Article 103(2) of the Union Customs Code]